binaryphile/dctk/README.md

 Subcommands can provide documentation in comments, automatically made available through the `dctk` and `dctk help [subcommand]` commands.

-Subcommands can also provide shell autocompletion via dctk by implementing a well-known flag (`--complete`).  dctk handles the details of informing the shell (bash and zsh supported).
+Subcommands can also provide shell autocompletion by implementing a well-known flag (`--complete`).  dctk handles the details of informing the shell (bash and zsh supported).

 Both of these features require the subcommand to be in a scripting language which employs "#" as its comment delimiter.